jazz-soft/web-midi/media/README.md

 **NO GOOGLE TRANSLATE PLEASE!**

-We also need your help to ensure that the existing translations are in sync with the English version, ree from typos and don't sound awkward.
+We also need your help to ensure that the existing translations are in sync with the English version, free from typos and don't sound awkward.

 ### Currently available: